dsondak/optRBC/README.md

 ### 7.1 Programming in Fortran

 Although Fortran is used widely used in the computational sciences for high performance computing, it was also a language not covered in the course.
 There were also subtleties when using Fortran with OpenMP, which included injecting variables into subroutine calls even though they were globally scoped.
+See [Section 5.1.2](./README.md#512-openmp-implementation) for more details.

 ### 7.2 Working in a mathematically rich, existing codebase